Open in app open_in_new

 October 5, 2011

-1995 Toy StoryExecutive Producer 1996 Triumph of the NerdsHimself (co-founder, Apple Computer) 1997 Geri's GameThanks 2005 One Man BandThanks 2007 The Pixar StoryHimself 2008 WALL•EThanks 2009 UpThanks 2010 Toy Story 3Thanks 2011 Cars 2Thanks 2011 Steve Jobs: Billion Dollar HippyHimself (archive footage) 2011 The Way Steve Jobs Changed the WorldHimself (archive footage) 2012 John CarterIn Memory Of 2012 Steve Jobs: The Lost InterviewHimself 2015 Steve Jobs: The Man in the MachineHimself (archive footage) 2019 General MagicHimself (archive footage)Limited to the 15 most popular items
+1995 Toy StoryExecutive Producer 1996 Triumph of the NerdsHimself (co-founder, Apple Computer) 1997 Geri's GameThanks 2005 One Man BandThanks 2007 The Pixar StoryHimself 2008 WALL•EThanks 2009 UpThanks 2010 Toy Story 3Thanks 2011 Cars 2Thanks 2011 Steve Jobs: One Last ThingHimself 2011 Steve Jobs: Billion Dollar HippyHimself (archive footage) 2012 John CarterIn Memory Of 2012 Steve Jobs: The Lost InterviewHimself 2015 Steve Jobs: The Man in the MachineHimself (archive footage) 2019 General MagicHimself (archive footage)Limited to the 15 most popular items